Visitor Center FAQ

 Can I bring my dog on the trails?

 In order to provide a safe habitat for wildlife, most dogs are not permitted on the trails.
-Service animals are welcome on the trails and in the Visitor Center.
+Service animals are welcome on the trails.
 Find dog-friendly trails in the Ithaca area.

 Do you have live birds?